 According to Article 4(5) of the GDPR, pseudonymization is defined as “the processing of personal data in such a way that the data can no longer be attributed to a specific data subject without the use of additional information.”
 The GDPR specifically mentions pseudonymization as an appropriate method for deidentifying data.
 In fact, Recital 29 mentions incentives for organizations to apply pseudonymization, and Articles 25 and 32 specifically call out pseudonymization as an appropriate technical measure for protecting personal data.

 When implemented properly, security technologies such as tokenization can play a significant role in protecting sensitive data sets to meet the requirements of GDPR compliance.
 Because tokenization removes sensitive data from internal systems, securely stores it, and then returns a nonsensitive placeholder to organizations for business use, it can virtually eliminate the risk of data theft in the event of a breach.
 This makes tokenization a particularly useful tool for risk reduction and compliance.

 As we mentioned earlier, though, the best compliance tip we can give you is to follow the advice and expertise of your organization’s legal and security teams.
-This blog is meant to be a primer—not comprehensive, exhaustive guidance.
+This blog is meant to be a primer—not a comprehensive, exhaustive guidance

 One more important thing to keep in mind: Don’t get caught up in the GDPR compliance struggle.
 Instead of focusing too much on individual controls or determining how to achieve minimum compliance, take a data-centric approach that prioritizes security and risk reduction.
 If those concerns are satisfied sufficiently, compliance virtually takes care of itself.